 Your clothing might also be causing your skin to become discolored over time.
-“The skin under the arms is extremely sensitive,” Dr. Zeichner says.
+“The skin under the arms is extremely sensitive,” says Dr. Zeichner.
 He recommends avoiding clothing that feels rough or uncomfortable, and when possible, opting for looser-fitting clothing that won’t stick to your armpits.

-The underarm area is prone to sweat and bacteria, which can leave behind an odor.
-While deodorant and antiperspirants can help, some may be formulated with ingredients that could be irritating your skin and as a result, causing discoloration.
+The underarm area is prone to sweat and bacteria, which can leave an odor.
+While deodorant and antiperspirants can help, some may be formulated with ingredients that could be irritating your skin, and as a result, cause discoloration.
 Looking to make a switch?
-The Baxter of California Deodorant is safe for sensitive skin and helps condition skin.
+The Thayers Rose Petal Deodorant is a spray-on that targets odor and is safe for sensitive skin.